vedderb/bldc/lispBM/README.md

 (get-adc ch)
 ```

-Get ADC voltage on channel ch (0, 1 or 2).
+Get ADC voltage on channel ch (0, 1, 2 or 3).
+The channels are the following:

+**Channel 0:**
+ADC1 on the COMM-port

+**Channel 1:**
+ADC2 on the COMM-port

+**Channel 2:**
+ADC3 on the COMM-port.
+Note that some hardware does not have this channel - then the voltage of ADC1 is returned instead.

+**Channel 3:**
+This is the ADC-channel that the motor temperature sensor goes to.

 #### get-adc-decoded